riboflavin/test-framer-sync/compare/fathom-vs-otter-ai.md

 ---
 type: comparison
-title:  Avoma vs. Otter.ai  Which should you choose?
+title:  Fathom vs. Otter.ai  Which should you choose?
-description: Comparing Avoma and Otter.ai to help you choose the best transcription tool.
+description: Comparing Fathom and Otter.ai to help you choose the best transcription tool.
 Explore features, pricing, and an alternative option, Circleback.
 ---

 # Fathom vs. Otter.ai – Which should you choose?